cameronprattedwards/genius/README.md

 Genius
 ======

 Genius is an MVC framework in the truest sense of the word.
-It is built on the idea that, first and foremost, makes domain modeling easy.
+It is built on the idea that, first and foremost, domain modeling should be easy.
+And your apps should be polymorphic - that is, you should be able to use the same source on both the client and the server.

 If you want to use Genius, I recommend you structure your app like this: